 What Information Was Involved?
-Our investigation determined the following types of information related to you may have been impacted by this incident: your << b2b_text_3(name, data elements)>>.
-At this time, we have no indication that your information was used to commit identity theft or fraud as a result of this incident and are providing this notice out of an abundance of caution.
+Our investigation determined the following types of your information may have been impacted by this incident: << b2b_text_2 ("your name/minor dependent's name" and Data Elements)>>.
+At this time, we have no indication that your information was subject to actual or attempted misuse as a result of this incident.

 What We Are Doing.
-Data privacy and security are among 4 Over's highest priorities, and there are extensive measures in place to protect the information in our care.
-Upon discovery, we promptly commenced an investigation with the assistance of third-party computer forensic specialists to confirm the nature and scope of this incident.
-This investigation and response included confirming the security of our systems, reviewing the contents of relevant data for sensitive information, and notifying potentially impacted individuals.
-As part of our ongoing commitment to the privacy of information in our care, we continue to review our policies, procedures and processes related to the storage and access of personal information to reduce the likelihood of a similar future event.
-We will also notify applicable regulatory authorities where necessary.
+Data privacy and security are among LCC's highest priorities, and we have measures in place to help protect information in LCC's care.
+Upon discovery, LCC promptly commenced an investigation with the assistance of third-party computer specialists to confirm the nature and scope of this incident.
+This investigation and response included confirming the security of our systems, reviewing the contents of relevant data for sensitive information, and notifying impacted individuals associated with that sensitive information.
+As part of our ongoing commitment to the privacy of information in our care, we are reviewing our policies procedures and processes related to the storage and access of personal information to reduce the likelihood of a similar future event.
+We will also notify applicable regulatory authorities, as required by law.
+In addition, we notified law enforcement and are cooperating with its investigation.

-As an added precaution, we are also offering 24 months of complimentary access to identity monitoring services through Kroll.
-Individuals who wish to receive these services must activate by following the attached activation instructions as we are not able to activate on your behalf.
+As an added precaution, we are also offering 12 months of complimentary access to identity monitoring services through Kroll.
+Individuals who wish to receive these services must activate by following the attached activation instructions.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
-There you will also find more information on the complimentary identity monitoring services we are making available to you.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity.
+You may also review the information contained in the attached Steps You Can Take to Help Protect Your Personal Information.
+There you will also find more information on the complimentary credit monitoring services we are making available to you.
+While LCC will cover the cost of these services, you will need to enroll yourself in the services we are offering, if you would like to do so.